MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-faq.md

 * [Rest APIs](/rest/api/power-bi-embedded/)
 * [Powershell cmdlets](/powershell/module/azurerm.powerbiembedded/)

-### What is the PBI Embedded dedicated capacity role in a PBI Embedded solution?
+### What is the PBI Embedded capacity role in a PBI Embedded solution?

 To [promote your solution to production](embed-sample-for-customers.md#move-to-production), you need to assign the Power BI content (workspace) your application uses to a Power BI Embedded (A SKU) capacity.